Mississippi man says going unvaccinated could cost you a limb

 Back at Baptist Medical Center in Jackson, Miss., Bryan said in his case, it was too late.

-In hindsight, he said ‘Yes,’ he wishes he would have gotten the vaccine.
+In hindsight, he said he wishes he would have gotten the vaccine.

-“It’s just you don’t realize it until it happens to you and I was just so in denial in that way also,” said Audrey, who was also a vaccine skeptic.
-“Like, oh my family’s gonna be fine.”
+“It’s just you don’t realize it until it happens to you and I was just so in denial in that way also,” Audrey, who was also a vaccine skeptic, said.
+“Like, ‘Oh, my family’s gonna be fine.’”

 Following her husband’s amputation, she said they’re trying to stay positive.